 Solo Leveling Ending Explained

-While there were several things to like about the 179th and final chapter, many were disappointed, as it was rather off-beat and quiet.
+While there were several things to like about the 179th and final chapter, many readers were disappointed, as it was rather off-beat and quiet.

 That being the case, many fans want more context on the fantasy series' finale, so here’s everything you need to know!